-Valley Forge Military Academy (VFMA) is a private, independent, college preparatory school offering grades 7 through 12 with day and boarding options.
-Established in 1928, VFMA has a long tradition of fostering personal growth through a unique, comprehensive system built on Five Cornerstones: Academic Excellence, Personal Motivation, Character Development, Physical Development, and Leadership.
+Valley Forge Military Academy (VFMA) is a private, independent, college preparatory school offering grades 6 through 12 with day and boarding options.
+Established in 1928, VFMA has a long tradition of fostering personal growth through a unique, comprehensive system built on Five Cornerstones: Academic Excellence, Character Development, Personal Motivation, Physical Development, and Leadership.

 Our dedicated faculty develops cadets with the knowledge to thrive in a four-year college, in their careers and throughout their lives.